openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 #.
 Select **Save**.

 #.
 Select the **Configure** icon for the subsection that
-   will be hidden until the prerequisite is complete.
+   will be hidden until the prerequisite is met.

 #.
 Select the **Access** tab.